 There is an easier way to make the baby Moses Bible Craft.

 The PDF is found on my Teachers Pay Teachers store.
 The PDF has all the pieces that you need.

 There is no need to find a round shape to make the baby.
 Just print and cut it out.

 Print the boat on card stock.
 There is even a colored boat so that you don't have to go looking for brown card stock.

 The blanket is also included.
 Just print it on your favorite colored printer paper.

-Be sure to save the scraps from the blanket page so that you can make your strips for weave in the boat.
+Be sure to save the scraps from the blanket page so that you can make your strips to weave in the boat.

 The story of baby Moses is also included for your convenience.